The flavors of Chai in a chia seed pudding recipe….chai chia! Say that 10 times fast! Or just make this flavorful, healthy, sweet treat.

 - whipped cream for topping if desired

-- Let sit for 10 minutes, stir again.
-Cover with plastic wrap and refrigerate overnight before serving, stirring 1-2 times.
+- Let sit for 5 minutes, stir again (see note).
+Cover with plastic wrap and refrigerate at least 2 hours or overnight.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.